emoncms/emoncms/readme.md

 Emoncms is an open-source web application for processing, logging and visualising energy, temperature and other environmental data and is part of the [OpenEnergyMonitor project](http://openenergymonitor.org/emon).

-**Version 9 of emoncms has been developed by [Chaveiro](https://github.com/chaveiro/) with a significant list of improvements, see [forum thread with full change log](http://openenergymonitor.org/emon/node/11009)**

 ![Emoncms](docs/files/emoncms_graphic.png)

 ## Branches